Coronavirus (Covid-19) Advice and Support

 - Opening hours of Minor Injuries Units and First Aid Units

 - Help the NHS and hand back equipment no longer used

 Seeing your GP

 GP practices are continuing to protect patients, staff and the wider community via a telephone triage system for appointments.
-Most patients are offered phone appointments, some video consultations and online consultations.
-However, your practice will make arrangements for face-to-face appointment for anyone if it is necessary and will inform you of the arrangements to ensure you, and the clinician you are seeing, stay safe.
+Patients are offered phone appointments, some video consultations and online consultations.
+However, your GP practice is also offering face-to-face appointments and will inform you of arrangements to make sure you, and the clinician you are seeing, stay safe.
 For more information about speaking to your GP, click here.

 - NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do

 - Public Health England - guidance on mental health and wellbeing

 - Oxfordshire County Council - including information on services